 Profit is the return to the risk taken by entrepreneur.

 Entrepreneurship is a factor of production that determines how the other factors of production such as land, labour, and capital should be combined to bring innovation to an existing market or the creation of a new market.
-As there are many ways to combine the factors of production, an entrepreneur has to be knowledgeable to list all the alternatives.
+As there are many ways to combine the factors of production, an entrepreneur has to be knowledgeable to list all the alternatives for innovation and production.

 公司應從網上眾籌平台集資、銀行信貸額度、天使投資還是親友獲得資金? 所有生產是否都在公司內部進行, 還是把部分外判給承包商? 那部分應被外判?生產應是高度自動化還是由人手操作? 生產應在香港或是在租金和工資較低的內地偏遠地區? 遙距生產是否可能? 要回答這些問題, 我們要知道可替代的選擇和相關費用以作直接比較。成本效益分析對決定總利潤是否超過總開支很有幫助。